IceAgeEcologist/ACES/TowerIrwin_GetHemlock.md

 irwin_site <- get_site(sitename = 'Irwin Smith%')
 ```

-## Download the datasets and sample metadata (get_downloads)
+## Download the datasets and sample metadata

 `get_download` returns a list of download objects, one per dataset.
 Each download object contains a suite of data for the samples in that dataset.

 ```r
 tower_data <- get_download(tower_site)
 irwin_data <- get_download(irwin_site)

 ```
-2 datasets in Irwin and 8 in Tower.
+Both Irwin and Tower each have two datasets, one plant macrofossils, one pollen.
 Checking to see which dataset is the pollen dataset
 ```r
 #dataset.meta stores metadata for each pollen sample
 #Irwin:  dataset 1 is plant macros, 2 is pollen